Clustered Covariate Regression: Introduction

 Clustering is another useful technique used to deal with high dimensionality.
 Discrete heterogeneity, i.e., finite number of support points in $\bbeta_o$, and well-separated groups which are commonly assumed in clustering-based estimators, improve upon the sparsity assumption, see, e.g., \citet{bonhomme2015grouped,ke2015homogeneity,sarafidis2012cross,su2016identifying,cheng2021clustering}.
 While the aforementioned methods improve upon sparsity-dependent methods by achieving group-wise heterogeneity, they typically assume discrete heterogeneity of $\bbeta_o$ (characterised by a finite number of latent-types) in panel data settings with a large time dimension.\footnote{To have a sense of the improvement, note that a clustering-based estimator is consistent under the discrete-non-sparse configuration with $\bbeta_o=(1,\ldots,1)'$ using at least one group of covariates while sparsity-dependent estimators fail.} Notable exceptions include \citet{bonhomme2022discretizing} which allows continuous heterogeneity and \citet{ke2015homogeneity} which considers a cross-sectional setting but imposes discrete heterogeneity.
 Besides some game-theoretic settings, discrete heterogeneity does not appear to enjoy much support from, e.g., economic theory \citep{hahn2010panel}.
-The grouped parameter estimator (GPE) is fundamentally different from the aforementioned clustering-based estimators.
-(1) In this paper, each element of $\bbeta_o$ corresponds to a different covariate.
-(2) Clustering is a pure approximation tool as discrete heterogeneity is \emph{not assumed} and the resulting approximation error is controlled via a consistent choice of the number of groups.
-(3) The goal is to estimate potentially high-dimensional models, and not to learn discrete groupings of units from panel data.
-Thus, this paper is correctly viewed as complementing clustering-based estimators by not assuming discrete heterogeneity, characterising the resulting approximation error, and choosing the number of groups such that the estimator is asymptotically normal in the presence of approximation error.